 Wide-reaching Anti-Corruption Campaign: Family Members, Relatives and Closest Aides.

 On October 14, 2020, Angolan prosecutors seized assets belonging to two of former President Jose Eduardo dos Santos’s closest aides.
-Speaking in a state-of-the-nation on Thursday; October 14, 2020, Angolan President Joao Lourenco said that around $23.8 billion of stolen funds under President Dos Santos's regime were identified and that investigations are still on going with even more stolen funds to be uncovered.
+Speaking in a state-of-the-nation address on Thursday; October 14, 2020, Angolan President Joao Lourenco said that around $23.8 billion of stolen funds under President Dos Santos's regime were identified and that investigations are still on going with even more stolen funds to be uncovered.
 The assets were stolen from the state, mostly through fraudulent contracts with government-owned companies.

 The two of former President Jose Eduardo dos Santos’s closest aides cited in the latest corruption scandals are General Manuel Helder Vieira Dias, known as Kopelipa, and Leopoldino do Nascimento, known as Dino.
 Based on the statement from the prosecution, Angola's prosecutors seized their assets including residences, a brewery, a vehicle assembly plant, shares in a sugar plant, a supermarket chain, and a cement factory and buildings.
 Among the targets of the corruption probe are Dos Santos’ children.
 On August 14, 2020, Jose Filomeno Dos Santos, son of former President Dos Santos, was sentenced to five years in prison for fraud, embezzlement and traffic of influence.